rj-rodriguez/ARPGGamepad/README.md

    You need a gamepad with a driver that supports XInput, an Xbox gamepad should work directly, you can use a ps3 or ps4 controller provided you install a driver to emulate the Xbox gamepad.
-   DirectX for Virtual Aim Mode, this uses a directx window overlay, at this point, no one should have any problems with this.

 2. How to use